 For testing dates, locations, costs, etc., please visit the Certification Test Center.

-Just ask a RPR what he or she thinks about the program--81% say their RPR designation is valuable to them as individual reporters and 94% say RPR certification is an important part of the
+Just ask a RPR what he or she thinks about the program--81% say their RPR designation is valuable to them as individual reporters and 94% say RPR certification is an important part of the court reporting profession.

 Your RPR means more recognition and respect from your clients, employers, and fellow reporters.
 Your RPR means more job opportunities and referrals from fellow reporters.